Mahdi's Engineering

 now by pressing f5 again we should call our new command in the Command palette using:

-Show Panel and yeah this work! our html is now loaded and rendered like a browser INSIDE VS Code.
+and yeah this works! our html is now loaded and rendered like a browser INSIDE VS Code.

-ok then now that we are able to import 3rd party CSS and JavaScript, all there’s to do is to have a Vuejs project built and them imported over the VS Code context.
+Ok, then now that we are able to import 3rd party CSS and JavaScript, all there’s to do is to have a Vuejs project built and then imported over to the VS Code extension context.

 In the vue package we have simple counter app we can open it up in the browser like all the other vue apps by running it in the development server